-KOKOindia the Travel Company | January 13th, 2018 | Visit the original article online
+KOKOindia Luxury Travels | January 13th, 2018 | Visit the original article online

 Which brings me onto the good taste part.
-I was in luck that the charming owner Bindu Sethi and her son Gokul were in residence too during my stay.
+I was in luck that the charming owner Bindu Sethi and her son Gokul were in residence during my stay.
 Whilst running an inspirational and international career from her base in Delhi, Bindu constructed Champakali as a holiday home for her family and friends.
-Although they all still love to get together there, it is only recently that Bindu partnered up with friend and talented hotelier Mathieu Chanard to open the villa doors to guests.
+Although they all still love to get together there, it is only recently that Bindu partnered up with friend and talented hotelier Mathieu Chanard to open the villa doors up to guests.
 Lucky us.

-Breakfast is served all day - a thoughtful option if you’ve had a Big Night Out.
-After a good night’s sleep, I chose to start my day with a gentle morning stroll up to the neighbouring iconic Church of the Old Mount, where the views over Old Goa shrouded in dense palm groves, was genuinely breathtaking.
+Breakfast here is served all day - a thoughtful option if you’ve had a Big Night Out or tend not to get hungry till later.
+After an excellent night’s sleep, I chose to start my day with a gentle morning stroll up to the neighbouring and iconic Church of the Old Mount.
+The 360-degree view over Old Goa, with the tips of cathedral spires shrouded in dense palm groves, was genuinely breathtaking.

 I returned to a feast of exotic fruit salad, buttery scrambled eggs and bacon, fresh bread from the local bakery, homemade jams and the finest South India coffee.
 As I live in Goa and know Old Goa and Panajim well (guided day trips are available for those who wish to explore), the rest of my stay at Champakali was very relaxed.
 I mainly spent reading in my favourite hammock, cooling off in the pool and enjoying all that yummy food.